-Foreign Travel: Government employees, including both citizens and foreign residents working on a contractual basis, must apply for exit permits to travel abroad.
+Foreign Travel: Government employees, including citizens and foreign residents working on a contractual basis, must apply for exit permits to travel abroad.
 Government guidelines state no government official may travel alone, and unrelated male and female officers may not travel together, but the government enforced this policy inconsistently.
 The country’s tourist passports state the bearer may not travel to Israel.
 Due to COVID-19 travel restrictions, the public are required to obtain permission from the Prime Minister’s Office to leave the country.

 Exile: By law the sultan may forcibly exile, permanently or temporarily, any person deemed a threat to the safety, peace, or welfare of the country.
-There have been no cases of banishment since the country became fully independent in 1984.
+There have been no cases of banishment since the country became fully independent.

 E. STATUS AND TREATMENT OF INTERNALLY DISPLACED PERSONS

 Access to Asylum: The law does not provide for granting asylum or refugee status, and the government has not established a system for providing protection to refugees.

 There were no recent, reliable statistics on the number of stateless persons in the country, but observers estimated there were tens of thousands, most of whom had permanent resident status.
 Most stateless residents were native born, of Chinese heritage, and from families that have resided in the country for generations.
 Other stateless residents included members of indigenous tribes, whose lands span Brunei and the neighboring Malaysian state of Sarawak, and the foreign wives of Malay Muslim men.
 Most stateless persons held a certificate of identity, which functions as a passport.
 Certificate holders have some rights like those of citizens, including to subsidized health care and education.
 There were no known reliable data on stateless persons who hold no form of residency or certificate of identity.